What is Project Resource Management

 Project resource management:

 Project resource management is a key function in Project Management.
-It is that part of the Project Management process which identifies, plans, organizes, and monitors the resources required for the successful execution and delivery of the project.
+It is that part of the Project Management process that identifies, plans, organizes, and monitors the resources required for the successful execution and delivery of the project.
 It is a set of integrated processes through which the Project Managers can determine, procure, and allocate resources.
-In small projects, the Project Manager himself or herself is tasked with managing the resources.
-However, in bigger projects, a separate resource manager may be appointed who coordinates with the Project Manager for the smooth flow of resources.
+In small projects, the Project Manager is tasked with managing the resources.
+However, in bigger projects, a separate resource manager may be appointed to coordinate with the project manager for the smooth flow of resources.
 Project resource management includes managing both internal and external resources.
-Project Managers have to take care of resource management from the start of the project to its completion.
+Project managers have to manage resources from the start of the project to its completion.
 And for this, they may need some resource management tools and techniques.

-In project resource management, plans and processes are built for the effective management of resources.
+Project resource management, plans and processes are built to manage resources effectively.
 This is necessary for an efficient distribution of the available resources.
 In simple language, project resource management is about getting the best out of your organization's resources.
 To get the best out of them, it becomes imperative to track and monitor the performance of each resource as the project progresses.
-This gives a clear picture of who is doing what and how the resources are being utilized.
+This clearly shows who is doing what and how the resources are utilized.
 This way, the Project Manager can take proactive measures to improve the strategic utilization of resources.
-This also helps in identifying the resources being underutilized so that they can be reallocated to suitable places.
+This also helps identify the resources being underutilized so they can be reallocated to suitable places.
 With project resource management, the Project Manager would know if enough resources are available to complete the project and how and where the project cost can be reduced.
-So, we can say that project resource management is an ongoing process starting at the project planning phase and continuing till the end of the project. and with a proactive approach and applying the right solution, a Project Manager can take preventive measures so as to move smoothly toward the objectives of the project.
+So, project resource management is an ongoing process starting at the project planning phase and continuing till the end of the project.
+With a proactive approach and applying the right solution, a Project Manager can take preventive measures to move smoothly toward the project's objectives.

-Now that we know what is project resource management, we will look at the processes related to project resource management.
+Now that we know what project resource management is, we will look at the processes related to it.

 Project resource management processes